chengqianxian/survregVB/inst/survregVB.md

 distribution is suitable for modelling a wide variety of survival data (@rivas-lópez2022).
-In cases where correlated survival data arises from clusters of individuals with shared environmental factors, a shared frailty AFT model can be used to account for correlations amongst survival data (@hougaard1995; @hanagal2011; @gorfine2023).
+In cases where correlated survival data arises from clusters of individuals with shared environmental factors, a shared frailty AFT model can be used to account for correlations among survival data (@hougaard1995; @hanagal2011; @gorfine2023).
 Since the choice of distribution is not critical, the log-logistic AFT model can be used (@lambert2004).

 Bayesian inference is a technique used to derive the posterior distribution of model parameters based on Bayes’ theorem.
 Markov Chain